qwe2820435o2/SceneGuide/Design/Performance optimization for MongoDB Design/Performance Optimization For MongoDB (2) - Optimization Direction.md

 ## 3. Shard Key
 ```
 The selection of individual Collection shard keys is unreasonable, resulting in a sharp increase in CPU utilization when query operations are concurrently high

+In view of such a situation, it is necessary to conduct a comprehensive evaluation based on business characteristics and query characteristics, and select a more reasonable sharding key
 ```

 ## 4. Secondary Node